mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 configured number of nodes and `seedsToAcquire` set to the number of seeds.

-At first, the scheduler just acquires the number of seed nodes by allocating the required resources and launching the Cassandra-on-Mesos executor.
+At first, the scheduler just acquires the number of seed nodes by allocating the required resources and launching the Cassandra-Mesos executor.
 No Cassandra process will be started until there are enough seed nodes to fulfil the initially configured number of seeds (via `CassandraFrameworkConfiguration.defaultConfigRole.numberOfSeeds`).